stephenh/ts-proto/README.markdown

 - With `--ts_proto_opt=outputServices=false`, or `=none`, ts-proto will output NO service definitions.

 - With `--ts_proto_opt=rpcBeforeRequest=true`, ts-proto will add a function definition to the Rpc interface definition with the signature: `beforeRequest(service: string, message: string, request: <RequestType>)`.
-It will will also automatically set `outputServices=default`.
-Each of the Service's methods will call `beforeRequest` before performing it's request.
+It will also automatically set `outputServices=default`.
+Each of the Service's methods will call `beforeRequest` before performing its request.

 - With `--ts_proto_opt=rpcAfterResponse=true`, ts-proto will add a function definition to the Rpc interface definition with the signature: `afterResponse(service: string, message: string, response: <ResponseType>)`.
-It will will also automatically set `outputServices=default`.
+It will also automatically set `outputServices=default`.
 Each of the Service's methods will call `afterResponse` before returning the response.

 - With `--ts_proto_opt=rpcErrorHandler=true`, ts-proto will add a function definition to the Rpc interface definition with the signature: `handleError(service: string, message: string, error: Error)`.
-It will will also automatically set `outputServices=default`.
+It will also automatically set `outputServices=default`.

 - With `--ts_proto_opt=useAbortSignal=true`, the generated services will accept an `AbortSignal` to cancel RPC calls.